Sanglorian/orcus/Orcus Player Options - current.md

 ## Focuses

-Most arcane, divine and natural powers have the Focus tag, meaning that they benefit from a magic focus if you use one while you use the power.
+Most arcane, divine and natural powers, and some martial powers, have the Focus tag, meaning that they benefit from a magic focus if you use one while you use the power.
 Each power can only benefit from one magic focus at most.

 ***Arcane Focus:*** An arcane focus is a special item - typically an orb, rod, staff, wand or book, although a crystal or a pouch of spell components would also be thematically appropriate - designed to channel the power of arcane spells.